CNHume/Samples/C++/LCS/Rick/README.md

 Contours are computed in an alternating order `FC[1], BC[1], FC[2], BC[2], ...`.
-When the two most recently computed contours first cross, the LCS length is `p = f + b - 1` and a shared (or touching) match is a midpoint of some LCS (Rick, Lemmas 2 and 3).
-The full LCS is then obtained by recursing on the prefix and suffix separated by that midpoint, in the manner of Hirschberg.
+When the two most recently computed contours first cross, the LCS length is `p = f + b - 1` and a shared (or touching) match is a midpoint of some LCS (Rick, Lemmas 2 and 3).  `Correspondence` recurses on the prefix and suffix separated by that midpoint, in the manner of Hirschberg.
+Only the two most recent contours of each direction are retained, so the working set is linear.

 ## Build and test